 - The surgeon's experience with different operations

 Please do your homework before you have adrenal surgery.
-Very few surgeons perform 3 or more adrenal operation per year and therefore you are very likely to have a surgeon who is not exert at this operation and you will get an operation that the surgeon knows how to do, and verly likely NOT the operation that is best for you.
+Very few surgeons perform 4 or more adrenal operations per year and therefore you are very likely to have a surgeon who is inexperiencedt at this operation.
+You will get an operation that the surgeon simply knows how to do, and verly likely NOT the operation that is best for you.
 If you came this far and somebody you know needs an adrenal operation, the next pages for you to read are:

-- All the benefits of the mini-back scope adrenalectomy and why it is the best adrenal operation for 95% of people with adrenal tumors.
+- All the benefits of the Mini Back Scope Adrenalectomy (MBSA) and why it is the best adrenal operation for 95% of people with adrenal tumors.